 Monitor/Maintain Engine Oil

 A car is not complete without its tires, it is what makes it mobile and a damaged tire could result in unpleasant situations on the road.
 Your car tires would start wearing out unevenly if it is overinflated or under-inflated.
 Tires that are not properly inflated also leads to poor cornering, stability and stopping.
 If the outer edges of the tire is wearing out, it is likely that you have under-inflated tires and when it’s the thread at the middle that’s wearing out, your tires are most likely over-inflated.
-Definitely, every car owners would find changing their car tires every now and then annoying and a waste of money.
-To prevent this, purchase a tire gauge, so that before you embark on any journey, you would be able to check the pressure of your tires.
+Most car owner’s find changing their car tires every now and then annoying and a waste of money.
+To prevent this, purchase a tire gauge, so that before you embark on any journey, you will be able to check the pressure of your tires.
 This will prolong your tire’s life and also improve gas mileage.
-Everyday, your tires grind on gravel, nails, stones, pot holes and hard road surfaces, this makes it a necessity to regularly inspect the tires for wear and tear, cracks, corrosion and bulges.
+Everyday, your tires grind on gravel, cement, asphalt, stones, pot holes and hard road surfaces, this makes it a necessity to regularly inspect the tires for wear and tear, cracks, corrosion and bulges.
 In addition, include taking your car to the mechanic in your monthly schedule.

 Examine the Brakes

 Your vehicle needs mechanical attention if the brakes are vibrating abnormally or if they are producing a grinding or squealing sound.
 Your brakes will easily wear and tear and need regular replacement if you experience frequent stop and go driving.
 Brake pads often lasts as long as 20,000 miles before they will need to be replaced but this highly depends on the type of vehicle.